-Taxes.
+Taxes!
 We all know they’re unavoidable, but they don’t have to be dull, right?
-India’s tax collection adds more than 10% to its GDP – that’s an enormous portion driving the country’s growth!
-So, as a taxpayer, knowing basic tax concepts can make the process easier.
+India’s tax collection has added around 19.6% to GDP in early 2026 – that’s an enormous portion driving the country’s growth!
+So, as a taxpayer, knowing the income tax basic concepts can make the process easier.

 Taxation in India operates on a three-tier structure involving the Central Government, State Governments, and local bodies.
 This multi-layered approach ensures that each time you pay your taxes, a part of it goes towards constructing roads, funding education, and driving India’s economy.